madelio/MovieViewer/MovieViewer/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!

+Just added a navigation controller in order to place the label on top of the Movie Viewer

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1. How they were able to implement the collection view, it's one of the optional features that I actually really wanted to get around to but didn't have the time to do this week.
+2. Some cool, creative UI ideas that other people implemented.

 ## Video Walkthrough